Learn / Guides / Customer journey mapping (CJM) guide

 You need a strong understanding of all your customer profiles and user groups to avoid leaving anyone out.
 Don’t rely on assumptions: run customer interviews and collect user feedback to inform your user personas and map.

-It can be hard to collect enough data for a thorough CJM, but using Hotjar PX insights tools makes customer journey map research easy by helping teams understand the online user journey on a granular level.
+It can be hard to collect enough data for a thorough CJM, but using Hotjar's PX insights tools makes customer journey map research easy by helping teams understand the online user journey on a granular level

 Customer journey mapping is a continuous process

-Mapping the customer journey tells you exactly how people interact with your brand, website, and product at different touchpoints—and what they’re doing, thinking, or feeling at each stage.
+Mapping the customer journey tells you exactly how users interact with your brand, website, and product at different touchpoints—and what they’re doing, thinking, or feeling at each stage.

 This crucial process will help you understand and improve the customer experience, creating customer delight, and boosting adoption and loyalty.